 Today, as in Old Russia, pirogs may be made in a number of ways, to suit the occasion.
 Use puff paste or sweetened or plain pastry.
 Puff paste filled with mixed apples and raisins, or with strawberry jam, or nut and apricot conserve, make a delicious dessert, or a welcome supplement to coffee or tea.
 Rich piecrust pirogs, filled with minced turkey or chicken, are perfect with salads, while lamb, beef, or ham pirogs add originality to the soup course.

 Pirogs made with this pastry may have any desired filling.

 Mix together the flour and salt.
 Work in shortening with pastry blender or tines of fork until shortening is distributed in pieces about the size of a pea.
 Stir in water, using fork to stir.
 Pat dough into ball and chill.

 Roll out pastry thinly between two sheets of heavy waxed paper, and cut into pairs of 2-inch rounds.
 Place on one round a spoonful of filling, moistened with gravy.
 Moisten edge of bottom pastry round with water.
 Place the other round on top.
 Seal edges with fork tines and prick top.
 Glaze by brushing with mixture of 1 egg yolk beaten with 1 teaspoon water.

 Bake in moderately hot oven (375?
 F.) about 20 minutes.
-Serve hot with soup or salad.We receive 8% of most Amazon purchases.Copyright © 2016 Trinity Communications.
+Serve hot with soup or salad.Subscribe to InsightsStay on top of the latest Catholic news and analysis from CatholicCulture.org.We receive 8% of most Amazon purchases.Copyright © 2016 Trinity Communications.
 All rights reserved.